Relm4/book/src/components.md

 In short, components are independent parts of your application that can communicate with each other.
 They are used in a parent-child model: The main app can have components and each component can have child components that again can have child components.
 This means that each component has a parent, whereas the main app is at the top of this tree structure and therefore does not have a parent.

 To showcase this, we will create a small application which opens a dialog when it gets closed.
-The headerbar and the dialog will be implemented as standalone components.
+The header bar and the dialog will be implemented as standalone components.
 The communication to the main application will be done via outputs.

 ![App screenshot dark](img/screenshots/components-dark-1.png)